robert/robert.github.com/_posts/2020-07-26-pfab19-working-with-raw-bytes.md

 The first 6 characters in a block represent the RGB (red, green, blue) value of the pixel color using the hexadecimal counting system.
 The 7th and 8th characters in each block represent the ANSI color code that the pixel color maps to.

-Remember that two hexadecimal digits can represent any number between 0 and 255, so the first 2 characters in the block are the amount of red in the pixel color (`5C` in the above example), the 3rd and 4th are the amount of green (`FF`), and the 5th and 6th are the amount of blue (`01`).
+Let's look at this block in a little more detail.
+Two hexadecimal digits are capable of representing any number between 0 and 255.
+The first 2 characters in the block are the amount of red in the pixel color, expressed as a 2-digit hex number (`5C` in the above example).
+The 3rd and 4th are the amount of green (`FF`), and the 5th and 6th are the amount of blue (`01`).
 The 7th and 8th are the ANSI code (`52`), which is also a number between 0 and 255.

 Since each block is exactly 8 characters long we don't need newlines or any other separator between them.
 Instead, the code that reads our file is responsible for chunking up the file into blocks of 8 characters itself.